-I shall tell you about Weight percentile calculation and BMI percentile
+This post is all about weight percentile calculation and BMI percentile

-I made this page because I occasionally receive emails from parents of small children, wondering why the BMI calculator would classify their child as Overweight or Obese, and yet the Weight Percentile value didn’t seem overweight.
+I made this page because I occasionally receive emails from parents of small children, wondering why the BMI calculator classifies their child as overweight or obese and yet the Weight Percentile value didn’t seem overweight.

 Weight Percentiles are different from BMI percentiles.

-Please don’t think the "Weight percentile" value shown below the "Body Description" is a BMI percentile, because it is not exactly the same.
+Please do not think that the ‘Weight percentile’ value shown below the ‘Body Description’ is a BMI percentile, because these are not exactly the same.

 Before I explain the difference, let me give some background about BMI percentiles.
-In adults, BMI percentiles are not usually relevant because the classification of people as Overweight or Obese, is based on fixed BMI thresholds1 of 25 or 30.
-And since most of the visitors to my website are adults, young adults especially, and since BMI as a classifier of people’s fatness has many known flaws, I decided to also show something extra; Weight percentiles.
+In adults, BMI percentiles are not usually relevant because the classification of people as overweight is based on fixed BMI thresholds of 25 to 30.

 The BMI percentile thresholds for children and the BMI value thresholds for adults1, are based on Chronological Age.
 But what if a child is taller than average?
 Think about it.

-A tall child could easily be mis-labelled as obese, even on the Body Description given by my own BMI calculator, or on any other BMI calculator or chart based on the CDC thresholds.
+A tall child could easily be mislabelled as obese, even by my own BMI calculator, or on any other calculator or chart based on the CDC thresholds.

-If I haven’t confused you yet, I’m about to… There’s another reason why the BMI-derived Body Description and the Weight Percentile, can seem to disagree.
-They are based on different datasets from different years.
+If I haven’t confused you yet, I’m about to… There is another reason why the BMI-derived Body Description and the Weight Percentile appear to disagree.

-You should think of the CDC’s BMI thresholds as idealized criteria from the 1970s – before America started to get really fat, whereas the Weight Percentile calculation lets you compare yourself to current people.
+Hence, you can almost think of the CDC’s BMI thresholds as idealized criteria from the 1970’s – before America started to get really fat.
+Conversely, the Weight Percentile calculation allows you to compare yourself to the present population.

 - Body Mass Index evaluation Criteria